kmahmassani/DAT-Assignment/Assignment/Assignment.md

                  AND d.id = 'UK-London-116')
 ```

-### d) All bikes which started at the same dock on 2 consecutive days
+### D) All bikes which started at the same dock on 2 consecutive days

  ```sql
 SELECT *